 I am connected to the CEW via my position as a researcher at NHL-Stenden and VHL Universities of Applied Sciences.
 After I graduated from MSc Water Technology at Wetsus Academy, I heard via my network that there was a position available at these universities in cooperation with CEW.
 I liked the description of this position and decided to apply.
 I did my BSc of Environmental Technology at Gdansk University of Technology, in Poland and my MSc of Water Technology at Wetsus Academy/ Wageningen University.
 I am always happy when the work we do together with our students and colleagues contributes to solving real problems companies face, when we can contribute to the development of companies’ products.
 I am happy when results obtained in our research are translated into real-life applications.
 At CEW I get to work on various projects and explore various water technologies.
 I very much like the “applied” aspect of the research we do.
 In my work I get to learn from specialists from companies who are our clients as well as from my colleagues at CEW.
 I get to meet many very different people – I supervise students from all over the world.
 My job gives me an opportunity to do a variety of tasks, combining practical hands-on work in the laboratory and work behind a computer, doing things myself and supervising students, combining research and education.
 My goal is to continue developing my practical knowledge and skills of water technologies and their applications, to build my expertise in this field.
 I want to be a specialist who can be relied on.

-On 1 October 2018 I started at the CEW as an Student Recruiter.
-I like to contribute to an organization that offers people the space to develop themselves.
-In addition, the CEW also works on socially relevant topics.
-Because water is essential for life on earth!
-During my study of water technology at Wetsus Academy, I heard that the CEW regularly has part-time jobs for students who do something with water.
-I then made contact and could quickly get started.
-It turned out to be a hit, I have experienced the CEW as a nice place to develop myself.
-After my study I got the opportunity to further develop myself at Waterschap Vallei en Veluwe through the National Watertraineeship.
+Since 1 October 2018 I am back at CEW, this time as a researcher.
+During my study Water Technology at Wetsus Academy I heard that the CEW regularly has side jobs for students who follow a course with water.
+I then made contact and quickly got started.
+It turned out to be a hit.
+During my studies I experienced CEW as a nice place to develop myself.
+After my studies, I worked for two years via the National Water Traineeship at the Vallei and Veluwe Water Board.
 Here they hold up a mirror so that you can better understand yourself and your actions.
 This helps you to deal better with your pitfalls, but also where your talent lies and how you can best use it.
-It gave me the insight that I wanted to dedicate myself to the development of talent.
-I was very happy when I came back to the CEW.
-I would like to offer students the opportunity to develop within the CEW!

 When I did my PhD research at Wetsus, Martijn Bijmans was already a colleague of mine.
 He approached me several times to ask what I wanted after my defense, and after a number of conversations I got here in consultation with NHL Stenden University of Applied Sciences (from where I was seconded).
 I therefore combine education at NHL Stenden/ Van Hall Larenstein University of Applied Sciences with research projects at the CEW.
 I studied natural sciences in Nijmegen, specialization Physical Chemistry.
 Then I started my PhD research at Wetsus.
 In collaboration with Membrane Science and Technology at the University of Twente, I spent 4 years researching oil-water separation using membranes, and in particular the interaction between oil droplets and surfaces under different conditions.
 I finished my PhD officially on 1 November 2018!
 The training of a next generation of researchers and technologists I find very beautiful, because they will play a very important role in a world in which we have to deal smarter with resources, such as water and energy.
 I like it when a student does an internship project with pleasure and finishes it.
 Nevertheless, I also get a lot of energy from motivating and helping students with whom it is a little more difficult, and the best thing is when they finally see that they can do it.
 And a personal thing: I enjoy finding out things that I did not know yet.
 If I go home every day with a bit more knowledge than what I left with that morning, I’m happy.
 The work is incredibly varied.
 Regardless of your background knowledge, you are put on projects that you may not know so much about, which offers the possibility to grow a lot yourself.
 In addition, it is a nice team of people where, besides working hard, the social part is also of paramount importance.
 Improving the connection between the university college and the CEW, shortening the lines and helping to set up even more successful collaborations is what I am aiming for at the CEW!